Pers8/obsidian-files/IB/English.md

 If analysing visual texts, pay attention to the visual elements such as images, colors, layout and design.
 These can come with cultural meanings and messages.

 7. Evaluate stereotypes and bias
-Assess whether the text perpetuate stereotypes and biases relative to culture, ethnicity, gender or other social factors
+Assess whether the text perpetuate stereotypes and biases relative to culture, ethnicity, gender or other social factors.